Build and evaluate reasoning controllers: single traces, answer voting, and bounded tree search for multi-step LLM decisions.

 12Policy:

-14 an exception is confirmed, and replacement stock exists.The checks are useful because a missed predicate becomes observable.
-They are not proof of faithful hidden cognition.
-Turpin et al. showed that CoT explanations can rationalize outputs influenced by hidden biasing features without mentioning those features.[3]
-Log inputs, actions, validations, and outcomes; do not treat eloquent reasoning text as an audit guarantee.
+14 the security scan is clear, and review approval exists.The checks are useful because a missed predicate becomes observable.
+They aren't proof of faithful hidden cognition.
+Turpin et al. showed that CoT explanations can rationalize outputs influenced by hidden biasing features without mentioning those features.[4]
+Log inputs, actions, validations, and outcomes; don't treat eloquent reasoning text as an audit guarantee.

 1from dataclasses import dataclass